DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

 ### Default description

-Enable feature **Enable default descriptions for advanced bank reconciliation** and setup [Default descriptions](https://learn.microsoft.com/en-us/dynamics365/finance/cash-bank-management/apply-cash-adv-bank-rec#enable-default-descriptions-for-advanced-bank-reconciliation). <br>
+1. Enable feature **Enable default descriptions for advanced bank reconciliation**
+2. Setup [Default descriptions](https://learn.microsoft.com/en-us/dynamics365/finance/cash-bank-management/apply-cash-adv-bank-rec#enable-default-descriptions-for-advanced-bank-reconciliation) for **Bank - reconciliation worksheet**. <br>

 Finance utilities will use the same default description on the intercompany transaction.

 This applies to all of the following actions: